Cookie Policy.

 3. Optional analytics & marketing (your consent required)

-If you click “Accept all” on the cookie banner, we may load the following.
-If you click “Essential only,” we do not load any of them.
+If you click “Accept all” on the cookie banner, we may load or use the following.
+If you click “Essential only,” we do not load or use any of them.

 - Meta Pixel (Facebook / Instagram), measures conversions from Meta-platform ads and lets us show ads to people who have visited the site.
 Sets first- and third-party cookies.
 Meta privacy policy.